mycodeplug/dzcb/README.md

 Currently only supporting OpenGD77 target.
 Tool is "windows-only" but runs decently under wine.

-A subdirectory `gb3gf_opengd77` is created under the output directory containing the 4 CSV files used by the program:
+If `--gb3gf` is specified, the `gb3gf/opengd77` subdir of the output directory will contain the 4 CSV files used by the program:

   * `Channels.csv`
   * `Contacts.csv`